Take the Fluor Engineering Challenge!

 Be sure your entry contains all information listed above and follows all rules of the challenge.
 Only complete entries from the eligible locations will be entered in the random drawings for the $1,000 USD prizes.
 All complete submissions will be considered for the official 2017 Fluor Challenge score board.

 Who do I contact if I have questions?
 If you have questions about how to make or score your water flow model, please read our Follow the Flow FAQ.
-If your question is still unanswered or if you have a question about the structure of the 2017 Fluor Challenge please e-mail us at firstname.lastname@example.org.
+Fluor has also created an implementers' toolkit for school and organization leaders to help run the challenge smoothly.
+If your question is still unanswered or if you have a question about the structure of the 2017 Fluor Challenge please e-mail us at email@example.com.

 Meet the Team of Fluor Engineers Who Came Up With the 2017 Fluor Engineering Challenge